The Vedas: Ancient Indian Philosophy, Yoga, Alchemy & Magic

 The Vajrayana is passed directly from guru to initiated disciple and often recorded in secret manuals called tantras.
 Tantra means ‘thread’ as in the thread of wisdom transferred in the teachings.
 Just as the sutras are the canonical literature of the Mahayana tradition, the tantra comprise the canon of Vajrayana, otherwise known as Tantric or Esoteric Buddhism.
 These traditions are said to have been taught by Buddha, himself.

 The primary tantras are the esoteric Guhyasamaja Tantra (The Tantra of the Secret Community), the eighth – tenth century Hevajra Tantra (Hevajra is one of the eight tantric enlightened beings invoked by the yogi), and the Kalachakra Tantra (The Tantra of the Wheel of Time).
-Learn more about tantric yoga on the Science Abbey website:
+Learn more about tantric yoga in this article at Science Abbey:

 There is no science to establish that the chakras or nadis have any basis in physical reality, except perhaps the obvious correspondence of the chakras and central nadi with the spine, and the loose identification of the ajna (third eye) chakra with the pineal gland.
 This spiritual anatomy must therefore be assumed to be largely a mental construct until such time that clinical studies provide evidence otherwise.
 While these visualizations and cognitive exercises are certainly of value, it should be remembered that the ultimate goal remains to practice mindfulness meditation and cultivate that state of mind called Samadhi, or enlightenment.